The Adventure of the Reigate Squire: Plot

-Holmes, apparently still recovering from his previous strenuous case, seems to have a fit just as Forrester is about to mention the torn piece of paper to the Cunninghams.
+Holmes theorises that the murderer snatched the note because it could incriminate him/her, but did not realise that a scrap of it remained in William's hand.
+William's mother proves to be no help due to her old age, deafness, and lack of intelligence.
+Holmes, apparently still recovering from his previous strenuous case, seems to have a fit just as Forrester is about to mention the note to the Cunninghams.
 Afterward, Holmes remarks that it is extraordinary that a burglar would break into the Cunninghams' house when the Cunninghams were both still awake and had lamps lit.
 Holmes then apparently makes a mistake writing an advertisement that the elder Cunningham corrects.

 Holmes insists on searching the Cunninghams' rooms despite their protests that the burglar could not have gone there.
 He sees Alec's room and then his father's, where he deliberately knocks a small table over, sending some oranges and a water carafe to the floor.
 The others were not looking his way at the time, and Holmes implies that the cause is Watson's clumsiness.
-Watson plays along and starts gathering up scattered oranges.
+Watson plays along and starts gathering up the scattered fruit.

-Everyone then notices that Holmes has left the room.
-Moments later, there are cries of "murder" and "help".
-Watson recognizes his friend's voice.
-He and Forrester rush to Alec's room where they find Alec trying to throttle Holmes and his father apparently twisting Holmes's wrist.
-The Cunninghams are quickly restrained, and Holmes tells Forrester to arrest the two for murdering William Kirwan.
-At first, Forrester thinks Holmes must be mad, but Holmes draws his attention to the looks on their faces – very guilty.
-After a revolver is knocked out of Alec's hand, the two are arrested.
-The gun is the one that was used to murder William, and it is seized.
+Everyone then notices that Holmes has left the elder Cunningham's room, and father and son both rush out in search of him.
+Moments later, Holmes is heard calling for help from Alec's room, where Watson and Forrester find Alec trying to strangle Holmes and the father twisting his wrist.
+Both are quickly restrained, and Holmes advises Forrester to arrest them for William's murder.
+The guilty looks on their faces, and Alec's attempt to draw a revolver, convince Forrester that Holmes' accusation is valid.